article-detail-page

 • Evidence suggests that manual single-reading methods may not be sufficient for identifying and diagnosing hypertension.
 Mitigating factors may include white coat hypertension, among others1

-• Blood pressure averaging has been shown to reduce the misdiagnosis of hypertension by up to 56%.2 Select vital signs monitors feature automated blood pressure averaging, and are classified for unattended use.
+• Blood pressure averaging has been shown to reduce misdiagnosis of hypertension.2 The Welch Allyn Connex Spot Monitor features automated blood pressure averaging and can be used for unattended monitoring.
 That means clinicians can leave the room while blood pressure is measured—helping to reduce the risk of white coat hypertension without impacting accuracy.

 “Did I type in that patient’s blood pressure as 117/76 or 171/76?”

-• Manual transcription can easily lead to data entry errors and omissions in the EMR, which can negatively impact treatment decisions and patient outcomes.
+• Manual transcription can easily lead to data entry errors and omissions in the EMR, which can negatively impact treatment decisions and patient outcomes.3,4

 “Today was a busy day.
 In a rush, I rounded a few blood pressure readings up or down.
 I hope it doesn’t impact diagnosis.”

-• Opt for a vital signs monitor that records exact measurements and sends them directly to the EMR for more accurate documentation.
+• The Connex Spot Monitor will record measurements and send them directly to the EMR for accurate documentation.

 “My co-workers tell me I don’t hear as well as I used to.
 Could that be affecting my blood pressure assessments?”

-• Hearing levels and other environmental factors can impact the accuracy of manual readings.4 Hearing loss may lead to misreading the Korotkoff sounds at systolic blood pressure and diastolic blood pressure.5
+• Hearing levels and other environmental factors can impact the accuracy of manual readings.1 Hearing loss may lead to misreading the Korotkoff sounds at systolic blood pressure and diastolic blood pressure.6

-• Select a digital vital signs monitor that can take a full set of automated patient vitals in under a minute6, and help standardize clinical technique across practitioners.
+• The Connex Spot Monitor will capture a full set of automated patient vitals in under a minute,7 and help standardize clinical technique across practitioners.

-• Provide accurate data, speeding up decision making and improving patient safety
+• Provide accurate data, speeding up decision making and improving patient safety.8

 References

-2. Robert Smith, MD.
+2. Data on File, 2019.
+Robert Smith, MD.
 Blood pressure averaging methodology: Decreasing the risk of misdiagnosing hypertension